United Kingdom–United States Free Trade Agreement: History

+First Trump Administration

+On 28 February 2020, the United States released its negotiating objectives.
+The United Kingdom released its objectives on 1 March.
 The United Kingdom and the United States began negotiations on 5 May 2020, and have had four rounds of negotiations as of September 2020.

-In December 2020, the two countries signed an agreement on various goods continuing trading terms from previous United States-European Union agreements.
+In December 2020, the two countries signed an agreement on various goods, continuing trading terms from previous European Union–United States agreements.

-In 2022, with the administration of President Joe Biden uninterested in further negotiations, the United Kingdom began negotiating economic agreements with individual states.
-(Regulation of international trade is a federal responsibility under the Commerce Clause of the U.S. Constitution, preventing state agreements from changing customs rules.)

-Draft legal and treaty text

-On 28 February 2019, the United States released its negotiating objectives.
-The United Kingdom released its objectives on 1 March.